 • Changes in the bones of the facial skull, “adenoid” type of face.

-When deciding whether to remove adenoids in a child, they pay attention to the child's breathing.
-If the baby has episodes of shortness of breath, it becomes dangerous to postpone the intervention.
+When deciding whether a child’s adenoids need to be removed, pay attention to the child’s breathing.
+If the baby experiences episodes of shortness of breath, delaying intervention becomes hazardous to health.

-The otolaryngologist will help you choose the right treatment, taking into account the child's age, clinical condition, visual examination of the adenoids.
-Examining the adenoids and deciding whether it is worth removing the adenoids for the child, the doctor assesses the condition of the pharyngeal tonsil.
+Choose correct treatment An otolaryngologist will help, taking into account the child’s age, his clinical condition, and visual examination of the adenoids.
+When examining the adenoids and deciding whether the child’s adenoids should be removed, the doctor assesses the condition of the pharyngeal tonsil.

-If, when examining the tonsil, the doctor pays attention to swelling, the presence of pus and mucus, signs of inflammation, then the operation should be postponed.
-Return to this question should be after the disappearance of signs of inflammation.
+If, when examining the tonsil, the doctor pays attention to swelling, the presence of pus and mucus, and signs of inflammation, then the operation should be postponed.
+You should return to this issue after the signs of inflammation disappear.

 When is the best time to remove adenoids from a child?

-To achieve good results, you need to carefully choose the time to remove the adenoids in the baby's nose.
-This operation is performed as planned, which means that you need to choose a time when the child is not sick.
-You should not agree to the intervention if the crumbs show signs of rhinitis, exacerbation of chronic diseases.
+To achieve good results, you need to carefully choose the time to remove adenoids in your child's nose.
+This operation is performed as planned, which means you need to choose a time when the child is not sick.
+You should not agree to intervention if the baby shows signs of rhinitis or exacerbation of chronic diseases.

-Since children are sick for a long time, it can be difficult to choose the right moment for the operation.
-Often the period of absolute health of the crumbs falls on the summer months.
+Since children are ill for a long time, choosing the right moment for surgery can be difficult.
+Often the period of absolute health of the baby occurs in the summer months.

-Doctors say summer is not the best time for surgery, as hot weather increases the risk of infection and bleeding.
-The optimal period for the removal of adenoids is considered to be the end of summer and the beginning of autumn.
+Doctors say that summer is not the best time for surgery, since hot weather increases the risk of infectious complications and bleeding.
+The optimal period for removing adenoids is considered to be the end of summer and the beginning of autumn.

 At what age are adenoids removed in children?

 The effectiveness of the operation is greatly influenced by the age of the child.
-You should not perform the operation on a child under 2 years old, since the pharyngeal tonsil contains lymphoid tissue, forms the body's immune defense.
+The operation should not be performed on a child under 2 years of age, since the pharyngeal tonsil contains lymphoid tissue and forms the body’s immune defense.

-The nasopharyngeal tonsil reaches its maximum size at the age of 3 to 7 years.
+The nasopharyngeal tonsil reaches its maximum size between the ages of 3 and 7 years.
 It is at this age that repeated episodes of the disease are possible.

 In children over 7 years of age, the activity of lymphoid tissue is significantly reduced, and the risk of the disease returning is reduced.

 If the doctor has identified serious indications for surgery, then age is not a contraindication to the intervention.
-It is dangerous to postpone surgery in the hope of preventing tissue overgrowth.
-Inadequate therapy for adenoids can lead to hearing loss, skeletal deformity, chronic sinusitis, and otitis media.
+It is dangerous to delay surgery in the hope of preventing tissue regrowth.
+Inadequate treatment of adenoids can lead to hearing loss, skeletal deformation, chronic sinusitis and otitis media.

 Treatment of adenoids in children

 One of the reasons for the appearance of adenoids is infections of bacterial and viral origin.
-Proper rational treatment of a respiratory infection contributes to the regression of an enlarged tonsil.
-If the child is sick for a long time and often, the amygdala simply does not have time to return to its normal size.
+Correct rational treatment respiratory infection promotes the reverse development of an enlarged tonsil.
+If a child is sick for a long time and often, the tonsil simply does not have time to return to its normal size.

 The treatment of adenoids must be approached comprehensively.
 Doctors recommend taking medications in combination with physiotherapy.
-Vasoconstrictor drops, antimicrobial agents are often prescribed.
-From physiotherapeutic procedures, UFO, UHF, electrophoresis are recommended.
+Often prescribed vasoconstrictor drops, antimicrobial agents.
+Physiotherapeutic procedures include ultraviolet irradiation, UHF, and electrophoresis.

-In the case of adenoiditis of allergic etiology, the use of antihistamines has a good result.
-With the help of antiallergic drugs, edema decreases, the amygdala takes on its normal size.
+In case of adenoiditis of allergic etiology good result has application antihistamines.
+With the help of antiallergic drugs, swelling decreases, the tonsil returns to normal size.

-If the adenoids have grown significantly and interfere with normal life, the question of surgical treatment of the disease is being resolved.
+If the adenoids have grown significantly and interfere with normal life, the issue of surgical treatment of the disease is decided.
 As with any operation, there are certain contraindications to the removal of adenoids (adenotomy).

 Contraindications to adenotomy